KalebJohnson/web-sprint-challenge-advanced-react/README.md

 1. Explain how to build stateful class components.

+with a class extended from a component with constructor and super, add a state/property.

 2. Describe the different phases of the component lifecycle.

+Mounting, updating, unmounting

 3. Demonstrate an understanding of class component lifecycle methods.

+the methods are events that happen during the lifespan of the component.

+for example when a component fully renders via didMount, didUpdate is called when something (props/state) change.

 4. Define stateful logic.

+  any logic affiliated with state

 5. Describe how to test a React component with React Testing Library.

+make a test.js file for said component and import the component you would like to test. import the things you need from testing-library/react then create your test functions , Render component , query elements , expect results and fire events and so forth

 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.